 A soil is made up of three types of soil particles: sand, silt and clay.
 Each of these particles plays a vital role in the success of the infield skin.
-In order for the soil to provide ample support for athletic play, it will need to have the proper density of particles to fully stabilize the soil surface.
+In order for the soil to provide ample support for athletic play, it needs to have the proper density of particles to fully stabilize the soil surface.

-Soil Profile BasicsSAND — It’s function in the infield soil is to provide the structural stability.
-When sand is present in proper amounts and sizes, it creates “pore space” or “air space” which leaves room for the smaller particles of silt and clay.
+SAND — Its function in the infield soil is to provide structural stability.
+When sand is present in proper amounts and sizes, it creates “pore space” or “air space” and leaves room for the smaller particles of silt and clay.
 Because of its large particle size, sand should take up the majority of the volume in your infield soil.